Democratic edge in Hispanic voter registration grows in Florida

 Mark Hugo Lopez is director of Hispanic research at Pew Research Center.

-Gustavo López is a research assistant focusing on Hispanics, immigration and demographics at Pew Research Center.
+Gustavo López is a research analyst focusing on Hispanics, immigration and demographics at Pew Research Center.